portekumud/525a1/code01-color-reversal/02-r/README.md

+# 1. Prerequisite

-# 1. Prerequisite for the first time execution
+## 1.1 Prerequisite for the first time execution

 Execute the following command to create a _virtual environment_ for this experiment.